-Edward H. Judge, LeMoyne College, The Russia of Plehue: Repression and Reform in Imperial Russia, 1902–1909 (Syracuse Univ.
+Edward H. Judge, LeMoyne Coll., The Russia of Plehue: Repression and Reform in Imperial Russia, 1902–1909 (Syracuse Univ.
 Press)

-Daniel Czitrom, Mount Holyoke College, Media and the American Mind: From Morse to McLuhan (Univ. of North Carolina Press)
+Daniel Czitrom, Mount Holyoke Coll., Media and the American Mind: From Morse to McLuhan (Univ. of North Carolina Press)

-Michael E. Hobart, Lafayette College, Science and Religion in the Thought of Nicholas Malebranche (Univ. of North Carolina Press)
+Michael E. Hobart, Lafayette Coll., Science and Religion in the Thought of Nicholas Malebranche (Univ. of North Carolina Press)

 The short-lived James Hazen Hyde Prize was established to acknowledge the best work on Franco-American relations or on the history of France in the nineteenth century.
 The prize was created with a bequest amounting to $1,000 in 1946 by James Hazen Hyde, a historian of 19th-century Franco-American relations and a life member of the AHA.
 Council originally intended to offer the prize at regular intervals, but it transpired that the award was granted only in 1948.